Trampoline-CX/cubes/README.md

 ## 👨‍🔬 Experiment Now!

-Start swiftly ⚡ using [Playroom](https://cubes.trampoline.cx), [CodeSandbox](https://codesandbox.io/s/github/alexbchr/cubes-basic-sandbox) or [Expo Snacks](https://snack.expo.io/@git/github.com/alexbchr/cubes-basic-sandbox).

-### Playroom

-Let you experiment quickly and easily using [Playroom](https://github.com/seek-oss/playroom).
-You can build prototypes easily and share them with the URL, without hassle or account creation.
+Start swiftly ⚡ using [Playroom](https://cubes.trampoline.cx), where you can build prototypes easily and share them with the URL, without hassle or account creation.

-### CodeSandbox

-We recommend you to use CodeSandbox, as previewing is much faster and reliable than Expo Snacks.
-First time startup may take some time, but testing is fast afterwards.

-### Expo Snack

-Use Expo Snacks if you want to test on Web, Android and iOS.
-You can even test the native results directly in your browser using embedded [Appetize.io](https://appetize.io/).

 ## 🏃 Getting Started